-Termination of the management services agreement, by any means, will not affect our manager's rights with respect to the management interests in the company that it owns.
-In this regard, our manager will retain its put right and its management interest, at its discretion, after ceasing to serve as our manager.
+Termination of the management services agreement, by any means, will not affect our manager's rights with respect to the allocation interests in the company that it owns.
+In this regard, our manager will retain its put right and its allocation interest after ceasing to serve as our manager.